Religion that is pure and undefiled before God and the Father is this: to care for orphans and widows in their affliction. (James 1:27)

 Meanwhile, my pastor and the parish council were asking me to bring the ministry to the church.
 I knew I could do more with the support of the church than I could alone.
 During that time, we became Orphan Outreach Ministry.
 I started doing presentations, and people started asking about the kids.
 People started praying for them.
 We had a fundraiser and raised $5,500.
 With that, people wanted to join the ministry.

-Q: Did the orphan ministry help your faith?
+Q: Did working with the special needs orphans help your faith?